 When designing schemes for fault-tolerant computing, it is very important to ensure that errors do not spread too quickly.
-Consider for instance a CNOT: if its control-bit is erroneous, then after doing the CNOT also its target bit will be erroneous.
-The trick is to keep this under control in such a way that regular stages of error-correction don't get overwhelmed by the errors.
+Consider for instance a logical CNOT: if its control-bit is erroneous but its target bit is not, then after doing the CNOT both bits will be erroneous.
+The trick is to keep the errors on the physical qubits under control in such a way that regular stages of error-correction don't get overwhelmed by the errors.
+For example, suppose we have a code that is able to correct up to one error in each encoded block (logical qubit); then the implementation of a logical CNOT may convert two encoded blocks where only one physical qubit has an error, into two blocks each of which has a single error, but not to multiple errors within one block, because our code will be able to handle two blocks with one error each but not one block with two errors (this is why the transversal implementation of the CNOT for Steane's code is nice).
 In addition, we need to be able to fault-tolerantly prepare states, and measure logical qubits in the computational basis.
-We won't go into the (many) further details of fault-tolerant quantum computing (see Exercise~\ref{ex:Tgate} for one approach, and~\cite{gottesman:eccintro} for more).
+We won't go into the many further details of fault-tolerant quantum computing here.